dariooddenino/purescript-charm/README.md

 Purescript Charm
 ================

-A PureScript wrapper for [Charm](https://github.com/substack/node-charm)
+A PureScript wrapper for [Charm](https://github.com/substack/node-charm).

+Use ansi terminal characters to write colors and cursor positions.

 Example
 =======